 Visiting goalkeeper Roberto was called into action in the opening minutes of the rain-drenched encounter as Oscar Cardozo curled a low free kick around the wall from 20 yards, only to see the Spanish stopper push the effort to safety.

-But it was Olympiakos who broke the deadlock in the 29th minute when Dominguez received the ball from Mitroglou 20 yards out, cut inside to beat an already committed Ezequiel Garay and curl an effort beyond Artur into the bottom right-hand corner of the net.
+But it was Olympiacos who broke the deadlock in the 29th minute when Dominguez received the ball from Mitroglou 20 yards out, cut inside to beat an already committed Ezequiel Garay and curled an effort beyond Artur into the bottom right-hand corner of the net.

-The torrential downpour continued through the half-time break and the amount of standing water on the pitch at the start of the second 45 minutes made for treacherous playing conditions.
+The torrential downpour continued through the half-time break and the amount of standing water on the pitch at the start of the second 45 minutes made for a treacherous playing surface.

 The hosts had a shout for a penalty after 56 minutes as Guilherme Siqueira felt he was obstructed by N'Dinga, but the referee waved play on.

-Moments later at the other end, Mitroglu slotted the ball beyond Artur only to be denied by a puddle in the penalty area, which brought his effort to a premature halt.
+Moments later at the other end, Fuster slotted the ball beyond Artur, only to be denied by a puddle in the penalty area, which brought his effort to a premature halt.